cameraui/docs/install/updating.md

 ## Updating the mobile apps

-The [mobile apps](/install/mobile) update through the App Store and Google Play (during the beta, through TestFlight) like any other app, and also receive over-the-air updates to the interface.
+The [mobile apps](/install/mobile) update through the App Store and Google Play like any other app (during the beta, through TestFlight on iOS and the Play Store testing track on Android), and also receive over-the-air updates to the interface.

 <Shot src="/img/install/system-update.png" alt="Settings then System update button" />